bjoernf73/DryDeploy/README.md

 Accept wildcard characters: False
 ```

-### -KeepOnFailedBuilds
+### -DestroyOnFailedBuild
-If your run builds something, that artifact will be deleted if
+If your run builds something, for instance with packer, that
-the build operation fails.
+artifact will be kept if the build fails, so you may examine
-Use this to keep the artifact of the
+it's failed state.
-failed build instead of deleting it
+Use to destroy the fail-built artifact instead"

 ```yaml
 Type: SwitchParameter